kuujo/vertigo/README.md

 issues in cases where the Vert.x event loop is blocked.
 Previously, Vertigo's pub-sub style messaging was dependent upon a timout mechanism which could fail under certain circumstances, but Vertigo is now guaranteed not to temporarily drop connections in those cases.

+#### Strong ordering
+Vertigo connections now guarantee strong ordering of messages.
+Output messagesa are tagged with a monotonically increasing identifier for each connection.
+If a receiving input connection receives a message out of order, it notifies the message source, causing the source to replay lost messages in order.

 #### Fault-tolerant components
 Vertigo's clustering support is now backed by [Xync](http://github.com/kuujo/xync), a